 Training process

 Analytical AI and GenAI fall within the machine learning (ML) domain.
 Both aim to learn from data to perform some tasks.
-Similar to humans, machines learn in various ways, the most popular of which are:
+However, they use different training processes.

 GenAI models are trained using techniques different from those of Analytical AI.
 For example, large Language Models (LLMs) are trained using the self-supervised learning technique, attempting to predict the missing word in a given sentence and the following sentence in a given paragraph.
 By doing so, these models learn the semantics and syntax of the target language, giving them the ability to understand it.
 This language understanding can then be used for downstream tasks, such as summarization, translation, or question-answering.